Coneriys/apache4/webui/readme.md

-# Traefik Web UI
+# apache4 Web UI

-Access to Traefik Web UI, ex: http://localhost:8080
+Access to apache4 Web UI, ex: http://localhost:8080

 ## Interface

-Traefik Web UI provide 2 types of information:
+apache4 Web UI provide 2 types of information:

 - Providers with their backends and frontends information.
 - Health of the web server.